 “I told you I didn’t want that!
 NO EPISIOTOMY!”

 My mother scrunched her face, closed her eyes, cried “Aaiieee” like a Mexican banshee as a powerful contraction helped move me down the birth canal.
-Alone in the delivery room, on her back with her feet in cold metal stirrups and my father by her side, she saw the doctor coming closer to her vagina with surgical scissors.
+On her back with her feet in cold metal stirrups and my father by her side, she saw the doctor coming closer to her vagina with surgical scissors.

 “NO,” she managed to cry before another contraction consumed her concentration.
 “I told you I didn’t want that!
 NO EPISIOTOMY!”

 Episiotomy: all the rage

 In the 1960 and 1970s episiotomies were in vogue.
 The medical community felt it was easier to repair a straight cut in the perineum, the skin between the vagina and the anus, than a jagged tear, and that a woman would experience LESS pain after childbirth and faster healing.